Matthew

 Getting responsible about AI and machine learning in research funding and evaluation

-The GRAIL project is exploring good principles and practices for using AI and machine learning in the research funding ecosystem in ways that are both ethical and effective.
+The GRAIL project is exploring good principles and practices for ethically and effectively using AI and machine learning (ML) in the research funding ecosystem.
 The project aims to create an inter-funder community of learning around opportunities, challenges, and facilitators for using AI/ML in research funding and evaluation, and to use funder insights and experiences to explore what more grounded use of AI in their settings looks like.
-To inform future actions and use of AI/ML, the project will characterise current approaches to and use of AI within research funding and develop specific recommendations for strategies to manage for social and organisational impact of AI usage within funding decision-making and assessment.
+To inform future actions and use of AI/ML, the project will characterise current approaches to and use of AI within research funding and develop practical guidance to manage social and organisational impact of AI research funding and assessment.

 The opportunities presented by AI and ML technologies—and the dilemmas and uncertainties that accompany them—are the focus of intense debate in almost every sector, including research.
-There have been some specific calls to build these technologies into research management and evaluation, and there are now a range of small-scale pilots underway among funders and publishers internationally.
-However, there is a lack of evidence or guidance on organisational, team, or individual best practices for how to responsibly and effectively integrate AI and ML technologies into decision-making processes in a research funding and evaluation context.
+There have been specific calls to build these technologies into research management and evaluation, and there are now a range of exploratory activities underway among funders internationally.
+However, there is a lack of evidence and guidance on organisational, team, or individual best practices for how to responsibly and effectively integrate AI and ML technologies into research funding and evaluation.

 The GRAIL project aims to support funders in the responsible design, use, and evaluation of AI tools through community and mutual learning, organisational insights, and practical guidelines.
 There are three main strands to the project: